 The physical consequences can include bloating, skin irritation, osteoporosis and lack of feelings of normal human dignity.

 The psychological consequences of shame and self loathing affect self respect and quality of life.

 Such difficult challenges need to be supported in a non judgemental way, finding strategies for understanding and self care.

 Joseph Campbell suggests that one should attempt to “follow your bliss” and live an authentic life.
-But lack of self confidence, previous “mistakes”, fear, stress, perceived family expectation or commitment can limit us in our expectations and capacity to make life changes
+But lack of self confidence, previous “mistakes”, fear, stress, perceived family expectation or commitment can limit you in your expectations and capacity to make life changes.

 It can be frightening and even incapacitating to contemplate and enact change.
 However unless there is movement there can be no growth towards life fulfilment optimism and joy.
 But no one said you had to do it on your own!